miracuse/miracuse.github.io/docs/more_resources/healing.md

 # Healing

+    Player: I want to use an Elixir to clear out some of the Mage's Mental damage.

+    GM:     Alright.
+Roll Knowledge.

+    Player: That's a +1, for a total of +3.

+    GM:     Okay.
+The Mage can clear three Mental Boxes.

-Although [Making Camp](../adventuring/exploration/index.md) is the primary way to recover from damage and injuries, certain Kits can allow Players to use their Skills to restore health.
+Although [Making Camp](../adventuring/exploration/index.md) is the primary way to recover from damage and injuries, certain Kits allow Players to use their Skills.

--   (Alchemist) _Elixir_

--   (Soldier) _Hospitaler_
+-   (Alchemist) **Elixir**: Roll Knowledge.
+Can treat Physical or Mental damage.

+-   (Soldier) **Hospitaler**: Roll Strength or Bravery.
+Can treat Physical damage.

--   (Mage) _Spirit of Restoration_
+-   (Mage) **Spirit of Restoration**: Roll Magic.
+Can treat Physical damage.

--   (Scoundrel) _Herbalism_

-### Usage

-When using these Kits, roll the associated Skill (such as Magic or Knowledge).
-The result determines either how many boxes of damage are cleared or whether or not a narrative outcome was achieved.

-> **Note**: The Alchemist's _Elixir_ and the Scoundrel's _Herbalism_ are the only Kits capable of restoring Mental health.
+-   (Scoundrel) **Herbalism**: Roll Agility or Cunning.
+Can treat Physical or Mental damage.